Copper

 Physical properties

-Physically, it conducts heat and electricity very well (in other
+Physically, copper conducts heat and electricity very well (in other

 words, it allows them to flow through it quickly and easily), it's

-relatively soft and easy to shape, and it doesn't go rusty (though it
+relatively soft and easy to shape, and it doesn't go rusty (though its

-gradually forms a characteristic blue-green coating in air).
+surface gradually turns a characteristic blue-green when it oxidizes in air).
 It can be

 made considerably harder by working it, because that encourages longer